calaldees/teachingWorkshops/teacherTraining/digitalLiteracy.md

 'Digital Literacy' is a term for the competence/skill we expect with everyday use of a computer.

+> Those capabilities that mean an individual is fit for living, learning and working in a digital society.
+> Digital literacy is about being able to make use of technologies to participate in and contribute to the modern social, cultural, philosophical, and economic life.
+British Computer Society 2016

+Activity: What can you expect someone with Digital Literacy to be able to do?

 ## What can you expect someone with Digital Literacy to be able to do?
 * Where are your files: Cloud?
 Local Disk?
 USB?